Understand the Principles of Good Design

 - Clarity.
 Eliminate ambiguity from your app experience.
 Clarity enables its users to see, understand, and act with confidence.

 - Efficiency.
 Anticipate how users will make their way through app features to streamline and optimize workflows.
 This helps users work faster, smarter, and better.

 - Consistency.
 Use the same names for the same things, similar graphic elements to represent the same parts of data and the same app actions, and similar sizes for elements of equal importance.
 By applying the same solution to the same problem, you create familiarity and strengthen your user’s intuition.

 - Beauty.
 Reward your busy users with thoughtful, elegant craftsmanship.
 There’s a lot of competition for their time and attention!

-Applied together, these principles breath life and responsiveness into every interaction between your users and your app.
+Applied together, these principles breathe life and responsiveness into every interaction between your users and your app.
 Users can enjoy a fluid experience that feels natural, and they’ll come back to your app over and over again.

 What Do We Mean by App Design?

-Analytics app assets include a dataflow and a collection of one or many lenses, dashboards, and datasets.
+Tableau CRM app assets include a dataflow and a collection of one or many lenses, dashboards, and datasets.
 You can learn about them by following the links to Salesforce Help and Trailhead in the Resources section at the end of this unit.

 Developing an app follows this basic process: